• Skip to primary navigation

 • Preheat your oven to 425°F (fan 200°C).

-Place a 12-hole muffin tin inside with a teaspoon of fat in each cup.
+Place a 12-hole muffin tin inside with a tablespoon of fat or oil in each cup.

 Get that fat smoking hot—it should shimmer and almost haze.